eiffel-community/eiffel-intelligence-frontend/wiki/docker.md

     curl -X GET http://localhost:8081/subscriptions

-It is also possible to access these Rest-Api addresses in web-browser and get result presented in a Json view in web-browser.
+It is also possible to access these REST API addresses in web-browser and get result presented in a Json view in web-browser.

 Following command can be used to get the logs from the EI front-end container/service: